Motiur Rahman Nizami: Allegations of corruption

-In May 2008, the Anti-corruption Commission of Bangladesh indicted Nizami in the GATCO Corruption case, in which he along with several other politicians were alleged to have illegally granted a container-depot contract to the local firm GATCO.
+In May 2008, the Anti-corruption Commission of Bangladesh indicted Nizami in the GATCO Corruption case, in which he along with several other politicians was alleged to have illegally granted a container-depot contract to the local firm GATCO.
 A warrant was issued to arrest Nizami along with 12 others on 15 May 2008.
 Nizami was charged with conspiring with 12 other politicians to award the contract to GATCO although the company did not meet the conditions of the tender.
 The prosecution alleged that the deal with GATCO caused a total loss of more than 100 million Bangladeshi Taka to the Government.
 Nizami denied the charges and said they were politically motivated.
 He was released after two months on bail.

 Blasphemy charges

 In a public speech on 17 March 2010, the Dhaka Jamaat chief, Rafiqul Islam, compared Nizami's life to that of the Islamic prophet Muhammad, persisting in the face of persecution.
 On 21 March, the Bangladesh Tariqat Federation sued Rafiqul, Nizami and other Jamaat members "for hurting Islamic sentiments of the masses by comparing Nizami with the Prophet".

 Nizami, along with three other senior Jamaat leaders, was arrested on charges on 29 March 2010.
 He secured bail the next day and appealed for dismissal of the case on 14 February 2011.
 The High Court adjourned the case for four months in March 2011.